NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

+.. core/quantization.rst:

 .. _quantization:

 Quantization
 ============

-Quantization refers the process of reducing the number of bits that represent a number.
-In the context of :abbr:`DL (Deep Learning)`, weights and activations can be represented using 8-bit integers (INT8) to compress the model size of a trained neural network, without any significant loss in model accuracy.
-Compared with 32-bit floating point (FP32), using arithmetic with lower precision such as INT8 (an example of quantization) to calculate weights and activation requires less memory.
+:term:`Quantization` refers the process of reducing the number of bits that represent a number.
+In a :abbr:`DL (Deep Learning)` context, weights and activations can be represented using 8-bit integers (INT8) to compress the model size of a trained neural network without any significant loss in model accuracy.
+INT8 is one kind of quantization.
+Compared with 32-bit floating point (FP32), using arithmetic with lower precision, such as INT8, to calculate weights and activation requires less memory.

 Implementing a quantized model with nGraph
 ------------------------------------------

-To implement a quantized model with nGraph, provide a partially (or fully) quantized FP32 model (e.g., where the convolution layer in the model is replaced with a quantized convolution) to the nGraph Library along with quantized
-parameters: weights, activations, scale, and zero point.
+To implement a quantized model with nGraph, provide a partially (or fully) quantized FP32 model (where the convolution layer in the model is replaced with a quantized convolution, for example) to the nGraph Library along with quantized parameters: weights, activations, scale, and zero point.

-.. note:: Currently, nGraph only supports quantization for inference.
+.. note:: As of version |version|, only quantization for inference is supported.

 nGraph Quantized Operators (Ops)
 --------------------------------

-nGraph uses scale and zero point (also used by ONNX\*) to map real values to quantized values.
+nGraph uses scale and zero point (also used by ONNX) to map real values to quantized values.
 All quantized ops use scale and zero point and can be used just like any other nGraph op.